kokocares/keywords-client/docker/README.md

 ## Setup
-There's a single environment variable, `KOKO_KEYWORDS_AUTH`, that must be set to your `username:`password` credentials (similar to using any of the client libraries.
+There's a single environment variable, `KOKO_KEYWORDS_AUTH`, that must be set to your `username:password` credentials (similar to using any of the client libraries.

 ## Usage